-Often a historic sense of tightly-knit small-small-scale community
+Often a historic sense of tightly-knit small-scale community

-Objective 6.4: 14.1.0 By 2012, define Support a set of development standards in the Land Development Code Encourage the setting of standards which preserve existing rural uses as viable residential alternatives to urban and suburban areas, Support support existing agricultural uses, and allow for developments of a specifically rural character to be used for each rural community through the Community Based Plansning program.
+Objective 6.4: 14.1.0 By 2012, define Support a set of development standards in the Land Development Code Encourage the setting of standards which preserve existing rural uses as viable residential alternatives to urban and suburban areas, Support support existing agricultural uses, and allow for developments of a specifically rural character to be used for each rural community through the Community Based Planning program.
 These standards should include the following considerations:

-- 6.4.1: Preserve natural areas in rural residential lot development. - 7.0.0 Preserve existing rural uses as viable residential alternatives to urban and suburban areas. - 6.4.3: 14-1.1 Encourage a rural development pattern: - Variable and larger lot sizes - Shared driveways
+- 6.4.1: 7.1.1 Preserve natural areas in rural residential lot development.

+- 6.4.2: 7.0.0 Preserve existing rural uses as viable residential alternatives to urban and suburban areas.

+- 6.4.3: 14-1.1 Encourage a rural development pattern:

+- Variable and larger lot sizes

+- Shared driveways

 - No curbs

 - Variable set-backs

-- Use of No sidewalk where appropriate use asphalt, gravel, or other pervious surfaces
+- No sidewalk use asphalt, gravel, or other pervious surfaces

-- Utilizing dark sky approaches to lighting Lighting only for multiple dwellings
+- Lighting only for multiple dwellings

 - Use of xeriscape principles and natural treatment of retention

 - Passive open green space

 - Permeable parking

-- 6.4.4: 14-1.2 Build rural roadways:
+6.4.4: 14-1.2 Build rural roadways:

-- Discourage wide roads that are disruptive of community

-- Allow local streets to be designed as narrow curving roads

-- Leave existing vegetation, up to edge of road if visibility requirements are met

-- Trees arching over roadway

-- Stop signs
+- Discourage wide roads that are disruptive of community - Allow local streets to be designed as narrow curving roads - Leave existing vegetation, up to edge of road if visibility requirements are met - Trees arching over roadway - Stop signs

-- 6.4.5: 14-1.3 Describe a rural approach to buffering and fencing:
+6.4.5: 14-1.3 Describe a rural approach to buffering and fencing:

 - Berms with vegetation, split rail fencing

 - Brick columns with wrought iron

 - A separation or setback distance may be considered in lieu of a vertical screening.

 - Green or black chain link with planting

 - Discourage walls and cinder block or stockade wood fencing